shalan/IP_Utilities/generators/readme.md

 ## YAML IP Definition File Format

-A YAML file is used to capture the IP information.
+A YAML file is used to capture the IP information for the sake of generating the RTL bus wrappers including I/O registers.
 This includes:

 ### General Information